Hidden Italy is the newest entry in the growing collection of exquisite coffee table photo books featuring my pictures.

 The inner pages are made of true, heavy matte photographic paper.
 It is able of reproducing fine details and a great tonal range with both colour and black-and-white pictures.
 Its smooth coating also prevents distracting reflections and keeps fingerprints at bay.

-The hard cover is wrapped up in stylish eggshell linen.
+The hard cover is coated in stylish, eggshell fabric.

 The book shares a simple, understated layout with previous editions in a highly collectible series.